-York Schnorbus joined Sullivan & Cromwell in 2001 and became a partner of the Firm in January 2009.
+Dr. York Schnorbus joined Sullivan & Cromwell in 2001 and became a partner of the Firm in January 2009.
 He has extensive experience in public and private mergers and acquisitions, general corporate representations and capital market and acquisition financings.
 Dr. Schnorbus’ practice is very much focused on cross-border transactions involving Germany and North America.

-Mr. Schnorbus represents, in equal measure, corporate clients in a wide range of industries (including in particular: utilities, financial institutions and real estate companies), investment banks (advisory and principal investment) and financial investors of various types (private equity firms, pension funds, insurance companies, venture capital firms).
+Dr. Schnorbus represents, in equal measure, corporate clients in a wide range of industries (including in particular: utilities, financial institutions and real estate companies), investment banks (advisory and principal investment) and financial investors of various types (private equity firms, pension funds, insurance companies, venture capital firms).
 He also acts as a personal adviser to families and executives.

-Mr. Schnorbus has published a number of law review articles dealing primarily with matters of corporate, takeover and securities law.
+Dr. Schnorbus has published a number of law review articles dealing primarily with matters of corporate, takeover and securities law.

 Supervisory boards and shareholders of large listed and non-listed companies on disputes with the management board; internal compliance investigations on behalf of supervisory boards; restructuring of family owned businesses; company and shareholders on structuring the payment of a so-called super dividend; implementation of corporate governance structures, including joint ventures and minority participations; post-acquisition integration, including domination and profit and loss transfer agreements as well as squeeze-out procedures with respect to minority shareholders; corporate reorganizations (change of the legal form, statutory spin-offs and mergers); representation of defendants in corporate appraisal proceedings (Spruchverfahren); special expertise in advising corporate clients on various legal matters relating to partnerships limited by shares (Kommanditgesellschaft auf Aktien).

 Instone on its dual track IPO and the cross-border conversion of the issuer into a German stock corporation; Goldman Sachs PIA and KKR as selling shareholders on the IPO of KION; funds advised by Natixis in a private placement of shares in Alstria; Novaled on its contemplated U.S. IPO; Commerzbank on its capital increase to finance the acquisition of Dresdner Bank; Deutsche Bank as financial adviser to Fresenius on its acquisition of APP Pharmaceuticals, including the representation of the underwriters in Fresenius’ related capital increase and offering of bonds mandatorily exchangeable into shares of Fresenius Medical Care; Sky Deutschland on its rights offering to repay funds drawn under a credit facility and to raise further proceeds to acquire rights in the German football league “Bundesliga”; Deutsche Bank, J.P.
 Morgan and Sal.
 Oppenheim as underwriters on the IPO of PATRIZIA Immobilien; Permira on two share placements relating to its disposal of its participation in Sky Deutschland (formerly Premiere); Deutsche Bank as underwriter of Südzucker’s rights offering; Deutsche Bank as financial adviser to Fresenius on its acquisition of HELIOS Kliniken, including representation of the underwriters in Fresenius’ related capital increase to refinance the bridge acquisition financing; Deutsche Bank and Morgan Stanley as the underwriters on the IPO of Deutsche Postbank.